 Formula:

-I hope you have gained some useful information today.
-If you have any questions, please contact us today!
-At Lone Oak Payroll, our goal is to partner with clients and help them make smart business decisions for their staffing verticals.
+If you find yourself with more questions surrounding bill rates and burdens, reach out to the Lone Oak Payroll team today.
+Our goal is to partner with clients and help them make smart business decisions for their staffing verticals.